Working with server

 }

-Next, add logic on the client to check a card's status and move it to the right column:
+Now, set up logic to check for changes and move cards to the right column:

 const updateColumn = card => {